google/flatbuffers/docs/source/CUsage.md

 The `FLATBUFFERS_WRAP_NAMESPACE` approach used in the tutorial is convenient when each function has a very long namespace prefix.
-But it isn't always we the best approach.
-If the namespace is absent, or very simple and informative, we might as well use the prefix directly.
+But it isn't always the best approach.
+If the namespace is absent, or simple and informative, we might as well use the prefix directly.
 The [reflection example](https://github.com/dvidelabs/flatcc/blob/master/samples/reflection/bfbs2json.c) mentioned above uses this approach.